cdktf/cdktf-provider-google/docs/pubsubTopic.go.md

 For instance, it allows any attached subscription to seek to a timestamp that is up to messageRetentionDuration in the past.
 If this field is not set, message retention is controlled by settings on individual subscriptions.
+The rotation period has the format of a decimal number, followed by the letter 's' (seconds).
 Cannot be more than 31 days or less than 10 minutes.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.5.0/docs/resources/pubsub_topic#message_retention_duration PubsubTopic#message_retention_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/pubsub_topic#message_retention_duration PubsubTopic#message_retention_duration}

 ---